-Today the General Data Protection Regulation (GDPR) finally comes into effect.
+Today, the 25th May 2018, the General Data Protection Regulation (GDPR) finally comes into effect.
 This European regulation is exciting because it offers all kinds of protections and choices to ordinary citizens.

 From now onwards, organizations must ask Europeans for explicit consent to collect and store their data, and they must explain exactly what data they're collecting, and what it will be used for.